 Furthermore, the impact of COVID - 19 and its economic fallout are having a profound impact on gender equality.
 Firms like McKinsey have found that women's jobs are 1.8 times more vulnerable.
 The reason for this impact on women is that the pandemic restrictions is significantly increasing the weight of unpaid care, which is excessively carried by women.

 This is just one of many examples of how the 2020 pandemic has shifted Diversity and Inclusion initiatives further downhill.
-So what can we collectively do from now on?
+So what can we collectively do from now on, especially within the compliance recruitment sector?
 And where do we actually stand as of today?
-After looking at current available data on the matter and speaking with experts within the financial services sector, one thing seems clear: the industry needs to speed up in terms of D&I.
+After looking at current available data on the matter and speaking with experts within the financial services sector, one thing seems clear: the compliance recruitment industry needs to speed up in terms of D&I.

 Where do we currently stand?

 While the pandemic has affected both men and women, there is data to suggest that women are taking more of the burden of the current climate, including working from home, home schooling and childminding.
 Although this may seem like a temporary issue that will resolve itself when the world opens back up, Rutherford has seen in its own pool of candidates and in the overall compliance recruitment space a large spike of women requesting increased flexible working for when firms reopen the workplace, the most frequent request being to work 2 to 3 days from home.
 While a larger portion of firms are likely to offer increased flexible working conditions in the future, there will still be a need - especially within business-aligned roles - to be in the office and on the floor.